Turkey deploys surveillance drone in northern Cyprus

 The European Union has leveled sanctions against Turkey over its drilling activities off EU member Cyprus.

-Last week, EU leaders rejected a deal Turkey signed with Libya’s U.N.-recognized government that delineates the two countries’ maritime borders which Ankara says gives it exclusive rights to a large swath of the eastern Mediterranean.
+Last week, EU leaders rejected a deal that Turkey signed with Libya’s U.N.-recognized government that delineates the two countries’ maritime borders.
+Ankara says the deal gives it exclusive rights to a large swath of the eastern Mediterranean.